 These carnivorous plants trap and ingest insects.
 If you are looking for an exotic plant like no other, a Venus flytrap is your answer.
 The Venus flytrap has a long tubular funnel which runs from the top of the plant to the base before the roots.
 At the top of the funnel is a leaf flap which closes the opening of the funnel once the fly has been trapped.
 The Venus flytrap funnel is a unique leaf structure which, through a combination of nectar, fragrance and colour, lures the fly into the funnel until the insect finds itself on a slippery surface when the fly will then fall into a little pool of water at the bottom of the funnel.
 The fly will die here, and the plant will later consume it.
 Pests for gardens but lunch for the Venus fly trap!

-All of the plants listed above are the most common natural fly deterrents.
-Be mindful that every garden environment is different and therefore what works for one garden may not work for another.
-Flies are the most common form of annoyance and you’ll find many of the plants that deter flies will also contribute to minimising other unwanted pests like mosquitoes and moths.
-Using a combination of these plants in your garden will not only protect your plants and yourself from insects but will also add interest and a range of aromatic scents to your outdoor living space.
+All of the plants listed above are the most common natural fly and mosquito deterrents.
+Be mindful that every garden environment is different and therefore, what works for one garden may work more or less effectively in another.
+Flies and mosquitoes are the most common form of annoyance, and you’ll find many of the plants that deter these will also contribute to minimising other unwanted pests.
+Using a combination of these plants in your garden will not only protect your plants and yourself from unwanted insects but will also add interest and a range of aromatic scents to your outdoor living space.